creed-braton/sudojo/frontend/README.md

 - **Custom Hooks**: All business logic and communication with the backend is encapsulated in custom hooks.
 - **Prop Drilling**: State is passed down through props rather than using global state management.
 - **Clean Separation**: UI components are separated from business logic.

 ---

+## User Experience

+The frontend aims to provide a zen-like experience for users:

+- **Minimal Distraction**: Clean interface that keeps users focused on the game without unnecessary elements.
+- **Glassmorphism Design**: Utilizing glassmorphism as the primary visual theme for a modern, elegant look.
+- **Smooth Interactions**: Carefully designed animations and transitions that feel natural and unobtrusive.
+- **Responsive Feedback**: Subtle visual and audio cues that provide feedback without breaking immersion.
+- **Adaptive Layout**: Seamless experience across different device sizes while maintaining the zen aesthetic.
+- **Visual Consistency**: Maintaining cohesive visual language, spacing, and interaction patterns throughout the application to create a harmonious and predictable experience.

+The goal is to create an environment where players can enjoy the intellectual challenge of Sudoku while feeling calm and focused.

+---